 The control switch is located inside the full height cabinet to the right of the entry door and is labeled for your convenience.
-The auxiliary section of the main Multiplex control panels "Shades" screen can also be used.
+The auxiliary section of the Multiplex control panels "Awning and Lifts" screen can also be used.
 Once pressed the screen will display "OPN" or "CLS" next to the Slide Out option.